State of the SERPs:

 The SERP for the search “coffee tables” returns results that show images in the listings.

-In a substantial show of force, Google created a more visually rich SERP by increasing the height of SERP listings by 35% in the last year.
+In a substantial show of force, Google created a more visually rich user experience by increasing the height of SERP listings by 35% from 2021-2022.

 This means that any rank position in the SERP is ~35% lower than it was before.